bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ## The best way to learn JavaScript for web developers

 If you search “learn JavaScript,” it’s easy to become overwhelmed with the quantity of information, tutorials, and guides.
 It’s hard to even know which frameworks and libraries you need.
 That’s why I recommend a hierarchical approach that lets you systematically and consistently progress with learning the most popular coding language for web developers.
-Some examples include [JS: The Right Way](http://jstherightway.org/), and [Qvault's Basic Intro to Coding](https://qvault.io/basic-intro-to-coding-course/).
+Some examples include [JS: The Right Way](http://jstherightway.org/), and [boot.dev's Basic Intro to Coding](https://boot.dev/basic-intro-to-coding-course/).

 # 7\.
 The most popular coding language to quickly increase your salary: Go